When it comes to education in Florida, often a test is more than just a test.

 Data can’t tell us everything.
 But here’s one bit of light this data can shine on how those kindergartners were doing in school by the end of their third-grade year.

-Only 59 percent of them passed the language arts portion of the test; and 54 percent of them passed the math portion.
+Only 59 percent of them passed the language arts portion of the test; the state average is 58 percent.
+Only 54 percent of them passed the math portion.

 Our students are much more than the sum of their test scores.
 But what test scores do tell us about our students is that many of them are not where they need to be to have the best chance for success not only in school, but also in life.